Hongkou casts wide net for talent to develop North Bund waterfront

 The candidates were put through several rounds of interviews and the judging panel, led by top officials of Hongkou, decided to recruit Zheng.

-"We've found the most suitable talent to support the development of the North Bund," Zhang said.
+"We've found the most suitable talent to support the development of the North Bund," Zhang Shun said.

 Apart from Zheng, the group also hired seven professionals for engineering and operation supervision through global recruitment.